Employment and Homelessness

 Thus, for many Americans, work provides no escape from poverty.
 The benefits of economic growth have not been equally distributed; instead, they have been concentrated at the top of income and wealth distributions.
 A rising tide does not lift all boats, and in the United States today, many boats are struggling to stay afloat.

 BARRIERS TO EMPLOYMENT FACED BY HOMELESS PEOPLE

-As bad as it is for the 44% of homeless people who have jobs and can't escape homelessness, climbing out of homelessness is virtually impossible for those without a job.
+As bad as it is for the 13% of homeless people who have jobs and can't escape homelessness, climbing out of homelessness is virtually impossible for those without a job.
 For those with limited skills or experience, opportunities for jobs that pay a living wage are very limited.
-Additionally, many members of the homeless population have to combat barriers such as limited transportation and reduced access to educational and training programs (Long, Rio, & Rosen, 2007).
 In such a competitive environment, the difficulties of job seeking as a homeless person can be almost insurmountable barriers to employment.

 Ending homelessness will require closing the gap between incomes and housing costs.
 In such an equation, jobs that pay a living wage are critical.
 Government, labor, and the private sector must work in concert to ensure that all Americans who can work have an opportunity to obtain a job, which pays a living wage, and the necessary supports, such as child care and transportation, to keep it.

 1. FMRs are the monthly amounts "needed to rent privately owned, decent, safe, and sanitary rental housing of a modest (nonluxury) nature with suitable amenities."
 Federal Register.
 HUD determines FMRs for localities in all 50 states.
 [Back].